DataPowered/DataPowered.io_site/content/posts/2017-11-26-using-r-remotely/index.md

 But what if you don't want X11 forwarding  enabled, for instance if the remote machine is not one you trust unreservedly (see [here](https://security.stackexchange.com/questions/14815/security-concerns-with-x11-forwarding) for risks)?
 Or perhaps if  the X11 option above is still too laggy despite compressing the image stream and changing the cipher?
 Well, in that case...
 I might have another solution for you: runing `R` via `Vim` (with the `Nvim-R` plugin) within your `ssh` shell - and all this with a helping hand from `tmux` too.

 What does this mean?
 After `ssh`-ing in, by running `tmux` you will be able to split your Terminal window into separate panes - one of which I like to keep as an actual Terminal (just in case I end up needing to perform some file operations etc.).
 The other one can be used to start up Vim (powerful text / script editor) and display my `R` script in it.
-On typing `\rf` in Vim, that further splits the view to allow for a new pane - one in which an `R` session / console has started.
-So you'd end up with three panes this way, all in the same window: a Terminal, a script editor, and an `R` console.
+On typing `\rf` in Vim, that further splits the view to allow for a new pane - one in which an `R` session / bash has started.
+So you'd end up with three panes this way, all in the same window: a Terminal, a script editor, and an `R` bash.
 This may not be the same as running RStudio, but it comes pretty close.
 I've only just started exploring this option, but am really enjoying it so far!

 <br/>